fenilGhoghari/retroWatch/README.md

 retrowatch
 ==========

-Retro watch is open source smart watch project using Arduino and Android.
+Retro watch is smart watch project using Arduino and Android.

 ==========
 [How-To: How to Make a RetroWatch - Detailed Version](http://www.hardcopyworld.com/ngine/aduino/index.php/archives/376)